InternetGareth/InternetGareth.github.io/_pages/about.md

 **Public Policy Research**
 - Walker, G. (2013).
 [Framing and translating institutional alternatives to privatization in European water services](/assets/papers/Walker%20(2013)%20Framing%20institutional%20alternatives%20to%20privatisation%20in%20EU%20water%20services.pdf).
 Visiting Researcher Report, Leibniz Institute for Regional Development and Structural Planning (IRS), Berlin, Germany.
 - Walker, G. and Sprague, T. (2011).
 [The hypothesised water-conflict-migration link: A review of empirical evidence](/assets/papers/The_hypothesised_water_conflict_migratio.pdf).
 Foresight Global Environmental Migration Project, University of Oxford.
+- Walker, G. (2009).
+[Evaluation of the water saving potential of social housing stock in the Greater London Area](/assets/papers/Evaluation_of_the_water_saving_potential.pdf).
+Report to the Greater London Authority.
+- Walker, G. (2009).
+[The water and energy implications of bathing and showering behaviours and technologies](/assets/papers/The_Water_and_Energy_Implications_of_Bat.pdf).
+Waterwise Report.
+- Zygmunt, J. and Walker, G. (2008).
+[Water and energy consumptions of dishwashers and washing machines: An analysis of efficiencies to determine the possible need and options for a water efficiency label for wet white goods](/assets/papers/J_Zygmunt_G_Walker_2008_Water_and_energy.pdf).
+Policy Research Report.
+- Walker, G. (2008).
+Conflicts and synergies in domestic water and energy efficiency.
+Concept and offering, EU LIFE+ Commission.
+- Walker, G. (2007).
+[International experiences of sub-metering](/assets/papers/International_Experiences_of_Sub_Meterin%20(1).pdf).
+Report to the Greater London Authority.

 **Public Speaking, Seminars, and Conference Papers**
 - Walker, G. (2012).
 "An uncooperative community?
 Water resource management in England and Wales".
 Cambridge University Co-Reach Seminar, Cambridge, U.K., June 19, 2012.